Is Freemium Killing Your SaaS Business?

 You can gather information about users when they sign up or download your products.
 Use this to determine who the free users are and pick up on any patterns and trends between them.
 You can then prioritize your sales efforts and expand your target market.

 You can look at the usage from current customers (free and paid) to figure out what features of your software are popular and which are ignored.
+This could give you relevant insights about other pricing models worth using, like the famous usage-based billing.
 You could also gather feedback directly from users and use this to improve the functionality of your products.

 Mass usage on a freemium platform is ideal for A/B testing.
 Your teams can analyze the data and understand market segmentation and funnel efficiency.
 This can be used to improve the onboarding experience for new users.